cskokgibbs/GLM-Prior/README.md

 Instructions and links on necessary genome, fasta, motif and adjacent datasets to download can be found within each of the respective notebooks.

 ## Datasets
 Yeast datasets used in the GLM-Prior paper can be found under `data/yeast`.
 Remaining datasets from the paper can be downloaded from [BEELINE](https://zenodo.org/records/3701939).
-For `data/human` and `data/mouse`, data can be downloaded from ...
+For human and mouse datasets, with paths `data/human` and `data/mouse`, data can be downloaded from ...

 ## GLM-Prior Pipeline (stage 1 of the dual-stage training pipeline)
 To train a prior network from DNA sequences corresponding to transcription factors and target genes in a species or cell line of interest: